| Custom Grayscale

 to a usable image in a reasonable number of steps, and works well

+in production situations.
 I'm going to outline the first four steps in fairly explicit detail,

 but you should understand that you can easily go on from there and